- What is TraceMyIP.org?

-However, the mobile devices that utilize an IP address identification are not limited to phones, tablets and laptops applications.
-The new GPS navigation (global positioning systems) and vehicle tracking systems and smart appliances are the new era of the Internet connected devices.
+However, the mobile devices that utilize IP address identification are not limited to phones, tablets and laptops applications.
+As previously mentioned, the smart appliances are the new era of the Internet connected devices that have embedded end-user web navigation interfaces allowing users to access the web.
 From ordinary cars that utilize GPS voice guidance to automated train GPS systems feedback devices to Airplane GPS autopilot navigation.
 Whether connected via a proprietary protocols or internal networks - all of them are identified by a unique Internet Protocol address.
 As the network deployment emerges, all devices - from personal computers to autopilot GPS navigation systems eventually become a part of the same global network.

 The latest developments in home automation devices and software, also add another vast array of digital computer devices to those that utilize IP addresses, thus each time they're connected to the WAN network, identify themselves on the wired or wireless network.

-- What can be done to protect my IP's security and privacy?
+- What can be done to protect my online identity and what is my IP's security and privacy?

 One option is to connect your wired or wireless Internet devices to a local network or a hotel, airplane and any mobile hotspot network that is not your local home network.
 When you connect to any public network in a hotel for example, your IP will appear as that as assigned by a hotel wifi access router.
 This can be an effective measure of an extra security precaution.
 However, a precaution should be taken anytime you connect to public networks.
 Every time you travel anywhere in the world, take family, personal or business vacations, you will most likely have to connect using publicly available networks such as those available in resorts, hotels, cruise ships, airplanes or restaurants.
 Whenever you use public networks, always keep in mind that the networks may be monitored with packet capture software, that logs all of the outbound information on that particular LAN network.
 Another security risk factor to consider is being connected to the same LAN network with other computers.
 If your computer has any type of file sharing or transfer capabilities enabled, you'll be revealing the information on your computer with all other people connected to the same network in hotels, resorts, cruise ships, airplanes and restaurants.

-Another credit should be given to proxy server option, that allows you to hide an IP address by using a virtual private secure proxy server.
+Another credit should be given to vpn proxy server option is that allows you to hide an IP address by using a virtual private secure proxy server.
 This helps to conceal your private IP information to a certain extent, however, if not carefully selected, it may do more harm then good.

 - What is a Proxy Server?

 A Proxy server is a network service which utilizes a dedicated computer on a remote network allowing internet users such as yourself to make indirect connections to other computers / websites using its own network connection.
 All of your web browsing activity is transferred to a remove server first.
 When using a proxy server, the recipient of your communications will see an IP address of the proxy server and not yours.
-There are plenty of hosted proxy servers establishments on the world wide web offer free online user accounts to hide your online identity.
-This, however, is not a bullet-proof method.
+There are plenty of hosted proxy server implementations on the world wide web offer free online user accounts to hide your online identity.
+This, however, is not always safe and a bullet-proof method.

 - Is there a risk using a Proxy Server?